Michael MaloneChairman & Non-Executive Director

 Louise Bolger is an experienced in-house telecommunications, media and technology lawyer and company secretary.

-Louise holds a Bachelor of Laws (Hons) and a Bachelor of Arts (Modern Asian Studies) from Griffith University.
+Louise holds a Bachelor of Laws (Hons) and a Bachelor of Arts (Modern Asian Studies) from Griffith University and a Bachelor of Education Studies from the University of Queensland.
+She is a member of the Australian Institute of Company Directors and a Fellow of the Governance Institute of Australia.

 Greg BayntonNon-Executive Director